An epicurean adventure to: South Africa

 - Shape each portion of vetkoek dough by squeezing it into a ball through your thumb and index finger.
 This will give you a nice, smooth, round vetkoek.

-- Cut pieces of baking paper large enough to hold each portion of dough (this is optional but helpful for easy transfer to the oil).
+- Cut squares of baking paper large enough to hold each dough ball individually (this is optional but helpful for easy transfer to the oil).

 - Place each ball of dough onto its square of baking paper and flatten it with the palm of your hand until it's about 2.5cm thick.
 You can also choose to leave them round.